Monitoring Kubernetes

 Upgrade from version 5.5 to 5.6

-Upgrade the application in Splunk and the collectorforkubernetes image.
-There are a few new parts in the ConfigMap.
-You only need to add them to your configuration if you intend to use them.
+Upgrade the Splunk application and the collectorforkubernetes image.
+The ConfigMap has a few new pieces — only add them if you plan to use them:

-1. Under [general.kubernetes], the key includeAnnotations allows you to attach annotations, similar to labels, to the forwarded data.
+1. Under [general.kubernetes], includeAnnotations attaches annotations (similar to labels) to forwarded data.
 Unset by default.

-2. Under [input.files:*], two new keys samplingPercent and samplingKey for enabling sampling.
+2. Under [input.files:*], the new samplingPercent and samplingKey keys enable sampling.

-3. The output [output.splunk] can now limit by the number of events in a payload with the events key.
+3. The [output.splunk] output can now cap the number of events per payload via the events key.

 Upgrade from version 5.4 to 5.5

-Upgrade the application in Splunk and the collectorforkubernetes image.
-No additional configurations have been added.
+Upgrade the Splunk application and the collectorforkubernetes image.
+No configuration changes required.

 Upgrade from version 5.3 to 5.4

-Upgrade the application in Splunk and the collectorforkubernetes image.
-No additional configurations have been added.
+Upgrade the Splunk application and the collectorforkubernetes image.
+No configuration changes required.

 Upgrade from version 5.2 to 5.3

-Version 5.3 is a minor upgrade.
-Simply upgrade the Splunk application and the image.
-In the configuration file, you can find one new key group for [input.net_socket_table] that can significantly reduce licensing costs for the network socket table data.
+Version 5.3 is a minor upgrade — bump the Splunk application and the image.
+The configuration adds one new key, group, under [input.net_socket_table], which can significantly reduce licensing costs for network socket table data.

 Upgrade from version 5.1 to 5.2

-Version 5.2 is a minor upgrade that includes performance improvements, usability improvements, and the capability of forwarding Docker and Kubelet runtime storage metrics (one additional event per host every 30 seconds).
-For more details, please read Release History.
+Version 5.2 is a minor upgrade with performance and usability improvements, plus forwarding of Docker and Kubelet runtime storage metrics (one extra event per host every 30 seconds).
+For details, see the Release History.

-We moved prometheus_auto from addon to general configuration, allowing pods on the host network to collect metrics from the pods running on the host network, and the addon to collect metrics from the pods network.
+We moved prometheus_auto from the addon into the general configuration so pods on the host network can scrape pods on the host network, while the addon scrapes pods on the pod network.

 Upgrade from version 5.0 to 5.1

-We include two new types of metrics, defined under stanzas input.net_stats (network metrics) and input.net_socket_table (table of network connections).
-The addon includes an input.prometheus_auto stanza that defines auto-discovery for Prometheus metrics.
+Two new metric types are defined under input.net_stats (network metrics) and input.net_socket_table (network connection table).
+The addon adds an input.prometheus_auto stanza for Prometheus auto-discovery.

 Upgrade from version 4 to 5